Abhi-decode/online-food-delivery-system/README.md

 ### 👤 Customer
 - Create a customer profile
+- View restaurants and their menu listings
+- Add food items to the cart
-- Add or remove food items in the cart
+- View food items in the cart
 - Place orders with delivery details
+- View order details

-### 🍔 Restaurant
+### 🔧 Admin
+- Add restaurants
 - Manage food items (add/remove)
-- Provide menu listings to customers
+- View restaurants and their menu listings

-### 🚚 Delivery Person
-- Assigned to orders for delivery
+- Add delivery persons

-### 🧾 Order Management
-- Create and track orders
+- Assign delivery persons to orders
-- View order status
+- View all orders
-- Update order delivery status (Admin/Service simulation)

 ---